mmesiti/git-collaborative/content/index.md

 ```
 We will discover and exercise
 the centralized as well as the forking workflows,
-and finally look into how to automate tasks using Git hooks.

 ```{prereq}
 1. Basic understanding of Git.